USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 ### **International Council of RSE Associations**

 Regular meetings of the International Council of RSE Associations are starting up again!
 After a lull for the past year, and with the coordination help of ReSA (Research Software Alliance) representatives of the US-RSE will meet as part of the Intl Council to discuss and share topics on the common and unique challenges faced by RSE across the world.
-Though these discussions and networking we hope to share effective strategies in supporting RSEs while strengthening our own by learning of the successes at other international RSE associations.
+Through these discussions and networking, we hope to share effective strategies in supporting RSEs while strengthening our own by learning of the successes at other international RSE associations.
 Feel free to reach out to Keith Beattie or Rinku Gupta via Slack (your US-RSE International Council representatives) with any questions you have about the International Council of RSE Associations.

 -----------------